News / Analysis

 On Saturday, the Chinese government donated 1000 ventilators to the State of New York – compliments of the Tsai Foundation and Jack Ma.

-Traders are looking ahead to tonight’s Australian central bank decision on interest rates.
-Most analysts agree that there is not much lower to go and expect other forms of QE and bank support to be announced.
+Traders are looking ahead to tonight’s Australian central bank decision on The cost of accessing money not owned. rates.
+Most analysts agree that there is not much lower to go and expect other forms of QE and bank The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... to be announced.

 Service and composite PMIs as the week ended in Europe were all – as expected – in the red, more than halving from their post-52 expansion in Italy and Spain to 23 and 17.4, respectively.
 Germany lost 3 points and Britain, 1.
 The pound slipped 60 pips on Friday, continuing to be hit by PM Johnson’s hospitalization as futures began flowing again Sunday night.